robotlolita/robotlolita.github.io/_posts/2013-12-19-designing-with-types.md

 For analysing performance (Section 6), we start with a high level description of the general process of JIT optimisations, the common analysis performed and the transformations applied based on such analysis, and conjecture that type predictability is a good starting point for pursuing better performance optimisations from the JIT compiler.

 And before concluding, we present higher-order programming and common abstractions facilities in functional programming as a way to add flexibility to our library (Section 7), and provide evidences that the final piece matches the properties we are interested in (Section 8).

+## 2. An objective analysis of jQuery's problems